oracle-livelabs/database/heatwave-machine-learning/connect-dbs/connect-dbs.md

 11. On Networking, make sure '**MDS-VCN**' is selected

-    'Assign a public IP address' should be set to Yes
+    'Assign a public IP address should be set to Yes

     ![CONNECT](./images/05compute-ip.png "compute-ip ")